 Criminal History Characteristics

 The guidelines require judges to consider a person’s past criminal history.
 The USSC assigned a series of points that appear on the horizontal access.
 Those points represent the number of prior convictions.
-A good defense attorney should understand this point system, and the way that probation officers and prosecutors will use it against a person facing a sentencing hearing.
+A good defense attorney should understand this point system; probation officers and prosecutors will rely upon the guidelines to argue in favor of a severe sentence.
 For example, they will apply points as follows:

-Prosecutors add additional points if the defendant commited the crime while on probation, supervised release, imprisoned, work release, or he was on an “escape status” from a term in prison.
+Prosecutors add additional points if the defendant committed the crime while on probation, on supervised release, imprisoned, on work release, or if he was on an “escape status” from a term in prison.

 Prosecutors and probation officers will count all convictions of less than 13 months for 10 years after the conviction.
 If the original sentence was longer than 13 months, prosecutors and probation officers will count the offense for 15 years.

 CHC lies on the X-axis of the Sentencing Table and consists of six separate categories.
-Category I applies to defendants with no criminal history or one point.
-Defendants who fall into Category I have no to minimal prior criminal history.
-These defendants may have a lower guideline range when compared to another defendant convicted of the same crime but have previous convictions.
+Category I applies to people with no criminal history or one point.
+People who fall into Category I do not have much of prior criminal history.
+These people may have a lower guideline range compared to people who were convicted of the same crime, but with previous convictions.

 If a person has an extensive criminal history, he will face a guideline range in Category VI of the axis, with much higher exposure to prison.

 Probation officers, prosecutors, and judges also consider Specific Offense Characteristics (SOC) when evaluating where the conviction falls within the Sentencing Table.
 These additional “aggravating factors” typically consider the effects the defendant’s crime had on the victims.

 Some examples of SOCs for white-collar offenses include: